khengyeww/sym-STDP/README.md

 During inference stage, there's a problem of SL neurons not spiking due to insufficient response towards the input sample, and thus can't infer any label for the input sample.
-To counter this problem, added a function to re-present samples with increased firing rates (Hz) till SL neurons fires at least a spike.
+To counter this problem, added a function (named `re-input` in below table) to re-present samples with increased firing rates (Hz) till SL neurons fires at least a spike.
 (Similar function for excitatory neurons during training stage.)

 **Note:** This function was not mentioned in the paper.

 Below table shows approx. test accuracies for each model with or without the function (named `re-input`) mentioned above used.
+Results of 100 excitatory neurons model trained with 1 epoch:

 | Model | w/o re-input (%) | w/ re-input (%) |
 | ----- |:----------------:|:---------------:|